USA Volleyball Cup

-The USA Volleyball Cup or sometimes called USAV Cup is an annual indoor volleyball event organized by USA Volleyball.
+The USA Volleyball Cup or USAV Cup is an annual indoor volleyball event organized by USA Volleyball.

 The USAV CUP is an initiative of the USA Volleyball that draw elite teams to the United States to compete with the U.S. Men's and Women's National Indoor Volleyball Teams.

 This provides the chance for the local communities around the U.S. specially to the host city of USA Volleyball, Anaheim, to watch world-class competition of women's volleyball.

 In every tour series, at least one match will be played in Southern California and one throughout the country.

 The USA Volleyball Cup was inaugurated in 2013 with the U.S. Women's National Team hosting Japan's Women's National Team.

 The following year, the U.S. Men's National Team started the men's tour of USAV Cup hosting Iran's Men's National Team.

 2013

 The inaugural year of USA Volleyball Cup only had the women's series.
 Japan's women's volleyball team accepted the U.S. invitation.

 The event served as a preparation to the 2013 FIVB World Grand Prix.

 Prior to this tour series, the U.S. Women's National Team hosted Japan during the spring of 2000 with matches in Burleston, Texas, Pueblo, Colorado, Colorado Spring and Denver.